 How to visit the market

-There are tours available to visit the market which include food samples and an “expert” guide.
+There are tours available to visit the market which includes food samples and an “expert” guide.

 Avoid these and just go on your own.